Fundamentals of Angular and Its Latest Features

-Observables in Angular applications offer support for transferring the messages between publishers and subscribers.
+Observables in Angular applications offer support for transferring messages between publishers and subscribers.
 Observables provide benefits especially when it comes to event handing and asynchronous programming in Angular applications.
-You create an Observable instance as a publisher and that instance defines a subscriber method.
+We can create an observable instance as a publisher and that instance defines a subscriber method.
 This subscriber method defines how to obtain or generate the messages that are to be published.

-In Angular the router helps in navigating from one view to another accordingly as the user performs the tasks such as clicking on a button, selecting from a dropbox, etc. Using router, you can pass optional parameters to the view component which in turn will help the component decide what content to present.
+In Angular, router helps in navigating from one view to another accordingly as the user performs tasks such as clicking on a button, selecting from a dropbox, etc. Using router, we can pass optional parameters to the view component which in turn will help the component decide what content to present.

-Router also logs all the activity in the browser history so the backward and forward navigations through the back and forward buttons work as well.
+It also logs all activities in the browser history so the backward and forward navigations through the back and forward buttons work as well.

-You can use Animations in you Angular applications to make them more appealing and fun to use.
-You can use animations to improve the user experience.
+We can use animations in our Angular applications to make them more appealing and fun to use.
+We use animations to improve the user experience.

-There won’t be any technical issue coming up if you don’t use animations but your application won’t hold the same appeal as it would with animations.
-Not just that but the web page transitions may seem abrupt without the animations.
-It can enhance the user experience and helps in grasping their attention and focusing it to where it is needed.
+There won’t be any technical issue coming up if we don’t use animations, but our application won’t hold the same appeal as it would with animations.
+Not just that but the web page transitions may seem abrupt without animations.
+Animations enhance the user experience and help in grasping user attention and focusing it to where it is needed.